triSYCL/sycl/working-directory/xocc-tests/README.md

 $ISYCL_BIN_DIR/clang++ -std=c++17 -fsycl test-case.cpp -o test-case \
   -lsycl -lOpenCL

-It's noteworthy that the SYCL run-time is compiled using C++20, most of the current features are C++11 compatible outside of the Xilinx vendor components for the moment.
+It is noteworthy that the Xilinx SYCL run-time is compiled using C++20, most of the current features are C++11 compatible outside of the Xilinx vendor components for the moment.
 This is likely to change however.
 You can also only compile source code with C++11 to C++17 for the time being as the standard library wrapper stubs need to be updated for C++20.

 You'll also have to swap out the device selector for the test as using an XOCCDeviceSelector with an Intel (SPIRV) compiled executeable will cause the program_manager to emit a run-time error when it feeds the kernel binary to the wrong OpenCL run-time.

 Test Directories